 I took so many photos while I was there, there are just SO MANY BEAUTIFUL ANGLES and sooo many things I want to show you!
 But as to not crash the blog or the internet with thousands of photos in a post, I’m going to narrow it down.

 Today I will take you on an abbreviated tour of the first floor.
-Then I promise to share the other floors in a follow up post next week, and I will do a post on the Seabrook neighborhood (which is completely charming and everything I’d want in a new neighborhood).
+Don’t miss part two of the tour at the end of this post or by clicking right here!
+I also did a post on the Seabrook neighborhood (which is completely charming and everything I’d want in a new neighborhood).
 I will also do a list of sources, but I’ll share some at the end of the post, too.
-And don’t miss part two of the tour at the end of this post or by clicking right here!

 Just to show you that I was actually IN the house and the scale of the room, haha, here I am in Susan’s kitchen.
 Happy as can be!
 I mean, does it not look like I belong there?
 LOL!
 When Susan designed the home she used many of the elements that she found in my homes and on the blog for inspiration (like my brass faucet and sink).
 So I definitely think that’s one reason why I feel so at home here, it’s like elements of my own style came to life in this house!